rodneyshupe/Cookbook/Recipes/Sauces/SweetAndSourChileSauce.rst

 Directions
 ----------

-1. Bring all ingredients to boil in small saucepan over medium-high heat.
+1. Bring all ingredients to a boil in a small saucepan over medium-high heat.
-   Cook, stirring occasionally, until mixture thickens to thin syrup, 4 to 6 minutes.
+   Cook, stirring occasionally, until the mixture thickens to a thin syrup, 4 to 6 minutes.
 Let cool completely before serving.